 3.1 The licensing authority must consider each application within 3 months of its having been made and reach a final decision on it within 9 months.
-The application must therefore be decided by 13 September 2020.
+The application must therefore be decided by 30 July 2021.
 Powers are delegated to the Head of Governance, Strategy and Performance (Monitoring Officer)to grant or where appropriate, renew licences only if there are no objections received from a consultee.
 In light of circumstances detailed within this report, it is appropriate that this matter be dealt with by the Licensing Committee.

-- 3.2 A letter of representation dated 10 January 2020 was received on behalf of the Chief Constable.
+- 3.2 A letter of representation dated 19 November 2020 was received on behalf of the Chief Constable.
 The letter was received within the statutory time limit.
 The letter and a copy of the application have been previously circulated to Committee. - 3.3 The applicant and the Chief Constable have been invited to attend the meeting.
-The applicant has been provided with a copy of the Chief Constable's letter.
+The applicant has been provided with a copy of the Chief Constable's letter. - 3.4 The applicant has yet to comply with all administrative requirements and still needs to sit a test with Fleet Services and provide satisfactory medical evidence therefore any agreement to approving the licence application is subject to those requirements.